bowernite/browser-utils/README.md

 <div align="center">
   <h1>Browser Utils 🐧</h1>
-  <p>A Chrome extension for a slew of manipulations that I want to make to web pages for better use
+  <p>A Chrome extension for a slew of handy tricks I use in the browser
 </div>

 <hr />